linnarsson-lab/loompy/README.md

 # loompy

-★ This repository is under construction, and not yet ready for public use.
-Be patient.
+★ loompy is under development.
+Be patient. ★

 `.loom` is an efficient file format for very large omics datasets, consisting of a main matrix and a variable number of row and column